adex-badr18/smart-exam-study-assistant/README.md

 1.  **Home Page:** Upon launching the application, you'll see the main landing page with an overview of the "Exam Question Explorer" and "Mock Exam" features.

 2.  **Exam Question Explorer:**
-    * Scroll down to the "Explore Past Exam Questions" section.
+    * Click "Exam Explorer" menu on the navigation bar.
     * Select your desired exam type, subject, year, and number of questions.
     * Click "Generate Questions" to view and review questions with explanations.
+    * Click "End Session" button to terminate the practice session.

 3.  **Mock Exam:**
-    * Scroll down to the "Mock Exam Feature" section.
+    * Click "Mock Exam" menu on the navigation bar.
     * Select your exam type, subject, number of questions, and an optional specific topic.
     * Click "Start Mock Exam" to begin a timed session.
     * Navigate between questions, select answers, and use the question grid for quick jumps.